gec/reef/http-bridge/jQuery/service-client/README.markdown

 Reef Javascript Support
 =========================

-If the server has the http-bridge installed it means we can use any Http client to pull data from the server.
-In particular it makes it very simple to access a small view into the data using javascript.
+The http-bridge is an new bundle for the reef server that can be installed to support http access to the data.
+This provides simple access to key pieces of near realtime information using any http client.

 jQuery Client
 =============

-We have created a "native", jQuery based, client to the reef services that provides most of the same functionality as the java client.
-We provide an auto-generated API layer to most of the functions in ReefServicesList.
+We have created a "native", jQuery based, client to the reef services that supports comparable functionality to the java client.
+We provide an auto-generated API layer to a subset of the functions in ReefServicesList.
 The client layer is implemented in a similar fashion to the java client; the largest fundamental difference is there isn't the idea of a "connection" to the server that can fail, each request is an independent event.

 We chose to write the client using jQuery because it is the most popular framework and has a native promise based ajax function.
-This allows us to implement the client in javascript in nearly the identical way as in the java client.
-This should mean that transitioning between the two languages is relatively easy.
-I believe this library could be ported to another framework or straight javascript easily given a promise implementation and a few utility functions (like $.each and $.extend).
+This allows us to support easier transitioning between java and jQuery since the client is implemented nearly the same in both languages.
+We believe this library could be ported to another framework or straight javascript easily given a promise implementation and a few utility functions (like $.each and $.extend).

 The principal author of this client is not a javascript expert so the code in the client and examples should not be used as an example of best practices, improvement suggestions are welcome.